 Aloha Friday’s Origins

-Most people mark the “official” start of Aloha Friday in 1966, when Wilson Cannon, the President of Bank of Hawaii, decided to rock an Aloha shirt to work every Friday.
-The trend spread like wildfire, and before long, Aloha Friday became not just a dress code but a treasured part of Hawaii’s modern culture.
+Most people mark the “official” start of Aloha Friday in 1965, when Wilson Cannon, the President of Bank of Hawaii, encouraged employees to wear Aloha shirts every Friday.
+The trend of Aloha Friday was officially recognized, leading to the widespread like wildfire, and before long, Aloha Friday became not just a dress code but a treasured part of Hawaii’s modern culture.

 Let’s face it: If the “crowd effect” hadn’t rallied behind the bank president back then, Fridays would still just be… Fridays.
 No, Aloha, no fun.
 It’s just another day on the calendar.